 Preliminary Results and Discussion: Presentation of preliminary research results and their relevance to the proposed dissertation.

-Significance of the proposed research: The purpose of this section is to explain why the proposed research is relevant and needed.
+Significance of the proposed research: This section aims to explain why the proposed research is relevant and needed.

 Literature cited: All publications referenced within the proposal should be cited in the reference section.